+Note: Formatting changes were made to this table from the 2018 Draft Staff Report.

 North Coast Region 1

 An assessment of water column toxicity could not be made for the North Coast Region because very little quantitative information is available on most water bodies in this Region (Stillway 2012).